DFE-Digital/get-into-teaching-app/app/views/content/blog/returning-to-teaching-with-interational-experience.md

 They were always grateful to me for being proactive and considerate of the fact that interviewing by Skype was a new concept to them.
 I applied for about 10 jobs and was offered 4 Skype interviews.

 I was offered a job in February, 2 months after I started looking.
-I was used to Skype interviews from applying to international schools, so I probably found it less daunting than the headteachers did!
+I was used to Skype interviews from applying to international schools, so I probably found it less daunting than the headteachers did.

 My international school was very supportive.
 They contacted the headteachers in England to describe my teaching.
 They also provided permission for me to share performance management reviews and videos of me teaching.

 ## Moving home

 Moving from China to England was very easy.
 Like most international schools, mine had a comprehensive repatriation package and arranged my flights and shipment.
-They even arranged for my cat to be repatriated for me!
+They even arranged for my cat to be repatriated for me.

 ## Back in an English school

 Starting back at an English state school was hard, like starting any new job - so much to learn!
 But it didn't feel different just because I was back in England.
 By October half term, my new school felt like home.

-Though I was only away for 2 years, during that time a new GCSE curriculum and Ofsted Framework were introduced!
+Though I was only away for 2 years, during that time a new General Certificate of Secondary Education (GCSE) curriculum and Ofsted framework[^1] were introduced.

 While in China, I'd kept up-to-date with the UK education scene via Twitter.
 I visited UK schools and went on UK-based courses whenever I was home in England for the holidays.

-As for behaviour management – teenagers are teenagers!
-I still had to manage behaviour in China in the same way I did back in London, so I didn't lose any of my skills there!
+As for behaviour management – teenagers are teenagers.
+I still had to manage behaviour in China in the same way I did back in London, so I didn't lose any of my skills there.

 I'm enjoying the freedom to teach the way I want to.
-I felt a huge amount of pressure in a fee-paying international school (where parents call a certain amount of the shots!) to teach in a certain way.
+I felt a huge amount of pressure in a fee-paying international school (where parents call a certain amount of the shots) to teach in a certain way.

-It's so much easier here to engage with research, learn new things and try them out in the classroom - without being judged!
+It's so much easier here to engage with research, learn new things and try them out in the classroom - without being judged.
 I feel professionally free in England.

 ### Advice for teachers planning to return to England